atsushieno/augene-ng/README.md

 Once you are done with above, then you're ready to use the app.
 You can open a `*.tracktionedit` file and play it.
 Note that if you don't have the audio plugins specified in the edit file, you are unable to play it.

 To compose your own music, create new audiograph and new MML for each list, which can be performed via the buttons on each tab.
 Then use "Compile" command from the FAB (floating action button).

+For console compiler, run `java -jar path/to/augene-console.jar path/to/your/project.augene` and `AugenePlayer` respectively.

 # Building